Two JA18-Certified Control Libraries Now on the CEC List — Both Carrier-Owned

 For a contractor watching the certified list to fill out, the absence of a published timeline is its own kind of signal.
 Vasquez put it bluntly: "Nobody's going to spec a vendor whose library is 'in review.'
 If you're a manufacturer and you're not certified by the time the design engineer is locking in equipment, you're already out of the running on that job.
 The lag matters more than the rule."

-CEC also told us it has not received documented issues or recurring challenges related to JA18 compliance three months in.
-That's worth taking with calibrated weight: the absence of complaints to a regulator isn't the same as the absence of problems in the field.
-The kind of fights that produce written complaints to CEC tend to surface during punch-list and final inspection — not during early submittals.
+With the first certified libraries only effective since late February 2026, there is little public evidence yet of recurring JA18 compliance problems — but that quiet is mostly an artifact of timing, not proof of a smooth rollout.
+The absence of complaints this early isn't the same as the absence of problems in the field.
+The kind of fights that produce formal complaints tend to surface during punch-list and final inspection — not during early submittals.

 Vasquez agrees the quiet stretch is partly an artifact of where most jobs sit in the cycle.
 "Most of the projects starting up in Q1 were already designed before JA18 went live.
 The real test is the new builds that hit the design phase this year and start commissioning in late 2026 and 2027.
 Until those punch out, you're not going to see the friction points show up on anybody's desk."

-We'll keep watching the docket as more libraries land and the first round of JA18 commissioning reports comes through.
+We'll keep watching the certified list as more manufacturers clear review and the first round of JA18 commissioning reports comes through.
 For related coverage, see our pieces on Carrier's commercial vs. residential split in Q4 2025 and the 2026 EPA refrigerant transition.

 Need a repair professional?